-5 Tricks to Get Your Invoices Paid Faster
+5 Tips & Tricks to Get Your Invoices Paid Faster

-Unfortunately, those two events don’t always occur in rapid succession.
-In fact, slow payment on invoices can be a big problem to small business owners who are looking to maintain cash flow, buy new inventory, pay employees, and generally keep the lights on.
+Unfortunately, those events don’t always occur in rapid succession.
+In fact, slow payment on invoices can be a big problem, especially to small business owners who are looking to maintain cash flow, buy new inventory, pay employees, and generally keep the lights on.
 Small business owners in the US statistically have on average only 2 - 3 month of operating expenses worth of cash at hand, while medium business only 3 - 4 weeks.
 So naturally, every dollar on the way counts, possibly slowing down company expanse plans.

 #1: Be Detailed on Your Invoices